 Besides concentrating on keywords and backlinks, there is a need to optimise the site’s web design and UX.
 Since UX is a significant contributing factor in the determination of the user metrics, combining UX and SEO can help in formulating a winning association.
 Let our SEO professional at Netvision help you in solving this puzzle of how the UX design affects SEO.

 The user experience aims to enhance the interaction of the users with a website and identify the problem areas such as elements that appear ambiguous to the viewers.
 An intuitive UX aids the users to quickly find the information they are looking for and arrests their attention which makes them spend more time on your site.

 Therefore when your site gets more love from the audience, it automatically moves up the search engine rankings ladder.
 Thus user engagement metrics affect SEO, which is a by-product of the interaction of the users with the website’s interface.
 An optimised UX design using tools like Optimize 360 can tackle the problems effectively.
 Here is what needs to be done to gain the attention of your audience.

 The site architecture is essential as it helps in the navigation process.
-It is not just relevant for the users but also the search engines which use it as a roadmap.
+It is not just relevant for the users but also the search engines which use it as a road emap.
 The menu bar should be visible, and the homepage should be accessible from all pages with the same ease.
 The user should not be confused about how to go back to the home page or find a particular section.

 The categories should be labelled, and there should be a search box available to offer a smooth browsing experience.
 Don’t try to play hide and seek with your customers by putting all your offerings under the services tab.
 Showcase your products by categorising them under various groupings with appropriate titles.